ebruchez/public/Comic books.md

 - 2018-12-2x: [Disney d'autore - Fabio Celoni](https://www.amazon.com/Disney-dautore-Fabio-Celoni/dp/8852218858/)
     - "Da Topolino a PK, I magnifici racconti di uno straordinario viaggiatore del segno"
     - Language: Italian
-    - Notes: Some really good stories and an interesting style.
+    - NOTES: Some really good stories and an interesting style.
 - 2018-12-03: [Disney d'autore - Corrado Mastantuono](https://www.amazon.com/Disney-dautore-Corrado-Mastantuono/dp/8852217258)
     - "Le straordinarie avventure dei personaggi di Paperopoli et di Topolinia tra ironia e divertimento"
     - Language: Italian
-    - Notes: I didn't realize before reading this that I had read a number of stories by Mastantuono.
+    - NOTES: I didn't realize before reading this that I had read a number of stories by Mastantuono.
 I really like his style.
 The character of Bum Bum is interesting in that he takes the central spot of a number of stories, playing the role usually taken by Donald Duck (Paperino).
 Instead, when Bum Bum is present, Paperino is repositioned as a character who behaves more normally.
 - 2018-10-30: [Le complexe du chimpanzé](https://www.bedetheque.com/serie-15177-BD-Complexe-du-chimpanze.html)
     - tags: #reread
     - Rating: 3/5
-    - Notes: My main issue with this series is the lack of explanations.
+    - NOTES: My main issue with this series is the lack of explanations.
 A lot of the story seems arbitrary.
 I would have preferred a more classic story.
 - 2018-10-22: [Les cosmonautes du futur](https://www.bedetheque.com/BD-Cosmonautes-du-futur-Tome-1-1934.html)
     - tags: #reread
     - Rating: 5/5